 What does investment in a PFIC mean?

 Generally, a U.S. Taxpayer is able to defer paying income taxes on the income earned by a foreign corporation each year until those earnings are brought back to the United States in the form of a dividend.
 One of the exceptions to this rule is the PFIC regime.
 Under PFIC rules, the income is taxed in the year earned and if the income is not taxed in the year earned, investors end up paying interest on that deferral.
 Not only is there no deferral allowed under the PFIC regime, but the income generated from holding and from the sale of PFICs is treated as ordinary income.
 This means that PFICs are not eligible for the preferential tax rates provided by capital gain income or qualified dividend income as is the case in many otherwise similar domestic investments.
-Further, in most cases, the income is taxed at the highest marginal tax rate even if the PFIC shareholder is not in the highest marginal tax bracket.
+Further, in most cases, the income is taxed at the highest marginal tax rate even if the PFIC principal is not in the highest marginal tax bracket.

 Due to the strict guidelines and complex regulations associated with PFICs, it is important to know whether a foreign corporation will fall under these rules.
 A foreign corporation that is defined as a PFIC by the Internal Revenue Code can oftentimes mean high compliance costs and a lower after-tax return.